 "Take a look at the 'blue zones' of the world—places where people live the longest.
 What characterizes them all is the fact that they are all bound by a strong sense of community," says Lily Kiswani, MD, an integrative medicine physician in Mumbai, India.
 "This diminishes stress and decreases the risk of chronic illness and premature death."

-The Remedy Rx: "Make the time to spend with that special someone in your life.
+The Rx: "Make the time to spend with that special someone in your life.
 Go kick a football with your son.
 Volunteer to help at your church.
 Every little bit helps.
 The effort does not need to be massive, but the result can be life changing."

 Have you been tested for diabetes recently?
 Are you sure?
 Untreated, diabetes causes sugars to build up in the blood.
 That damages arteries throughout the body, skyrocketing your risk of heart disease, stroke, vision loss and circulation problems that could lead to amputation.

-The Remedy Rx: Get checked for diabetes or prediabetes ASAP.
+The Rx: Get checked for diabetes or prediabetes ASAP.
 Follow your doctor's recommendations for lifestyle changes or medication if necessary.